xavierholt/recipes/Cinnamon Rolls.md

 - 2 T corn syrup
 - 1/4 C toasted pecans

 While the dough is resting, mix the butter, sugar, and corn syrup.
-Pour into a 9x13 baking pan.
+Spread into a 9x13 baking pan.
 Sprinkle with chopped pecans.